The Beatles…Ranking The Songs On Each Album

 A Hard Day’s Night is the first album of all original songs by John Lennon and Paul McCartney.
 The first ten songs on the list are especially strong, even though this 1964 album was still early in The Beatles’ career.
 In the U.S., we only had seven of these songs on the Hard Day’s Night movie soundtrack.
 Having the whole album shows how great it really is.
 This list starts with two #1 hits, followed by one of McCartney’s best ballads, and the quality continues down the list.

 The Beatles had eight really good original songs on this album, but also included six cover songs like on their first album.
 It would have elevated the project if they had included the two songs they recorded for a single during these sessions, “I Feel Fine” and “She’s A Woman”.
-They could have replaced the last two songs on this list.
+They could have dropped the last two songs on this list.

 Help is another great album that probably gets less love than it deserves, because Capitol Records only put seven of these songs on the U.S. soundtrack.
 The first three songs are #1 hits, including the most recorded song of all time, “Yesterday”.
 The final two songs on the list were the last cover songs The Beatles included on their albums (except the brief song snippet “Maggie May” on Let It Be).